 Scrub the vehicle from top to bottom, try to follow the contours of the vehicle or any distinct body lines.

 By doing this, mishaps are much less noticeable.
-By washing in a circular motion any mishaps will be visable at all angles and much more noticeable.
+By washing in a circular motion any mishaps will be visible at all angles and much more noticeable.
 Rinse often!
 After every application of soap, rinse the vehicle before going back for more soap.

 After you are finished washing, do a final rinse on the entire vehicle.
 For the final rinse remove the hose nozzle.
 Start from top to bottom, and with the flowing water inches away from the surface, sheet off any remaining or misses of debris/soap.